 This page is meant as some introduction, rather than a record.
 Yet it is a record, for in reading previous versions the things I notice most are those out of date.
 Here, then, is an attempt at both.

 I have been fortunate enough to live in the United States as an adult during the presidencies of Clinton and Obama.
 I moved to Tokyo in 2001, shortly after college graduation.
-I left New York on the seventh of September, and I moved to China in the peak of the SARS panic.
+I left New York for Japan on the seventh of September, and I moved to China two years later at the peak of the SARS panic.
 That was an empty flight, from Tokyo to Shanghai on the 18th of August 2003.

 I moved back to the States after that first year in Shanghai, landing in August of 2004, hopeful but under no illusions.
 I left again just after Thanksgiving, determined to discover how to remain abroad.
 That trip, once again poor and excited, stands out amid all the others.
 In so many ways I’ve succeeded, and all the visits to China this year, more than a decade later, are a testament to the career built on that determination.